Kruger National Park: Anti-poaching measures

-Kruger is not exempt from the threat of poaching that many other African countries have faced.
-Many poachers are in search of ivory from elephant tusks or rhino horns, which are similar in composition to human fingernails.
-The park's anti-poaching unit consists of 650 SANParks game rangers, assisted by the SAPS and the SANDF (including the SAAF).
-As of 2013, the park is equipped with two drones borrowed from Denel and two Aérospatiale Gazelle helicopters, donated by the RAF to augment its air space presence.
+Kruger National Park's anti-poaching unit consists of 650 game rangers, assisted by the South African Police Service and the South African National Defence Force including the South African Air Force.
+As of 2013, the park is equipped with two drones borrowed from Denel and two Aérospatiale Gazelle helicopters, donated by the Royal Air Force to augment its air space presence.
 Automated movement sensors relay intrusions along the Mozambique border to a control center, and a specialist dog unit has been introduced.
 Buffer zones have been established along the border with Mozambique, from where many poachers have infiltrated the park, as an alternative to costly new fences.
 The original 150 km long fences were dropped in 2002 to establish the Great Limpopo Transfrontier Park.
 The national anti-poaching committee oversees all activities and coordinates interested parties.

 Poachers

 Kruger's big game poachers operate with night vision instruments and large caliber rifles, fitted with suppressors and sophisticated telescopic sights.
-They are mostly Mozambique citizens that initiate their carefully planned incursions from the border region of South Africa and Mozambique.
-In 2012 some 200 poachers were apprehended, while about 30 were killed in skirmishes.
+They are mostly Mozambique citizens who initiate their carefully planned incursions from the border region of South Africa and Mozambique.
+In 2012, about 200 poachers were apprehended, while about 30 were killed in skirmishes.

 In July 2012, a Kruger game ranger and policeman were the first to die in an anti-poaching operation, while other employees reported intimidation by poachers.
 A Kruger personnel strike affected some anti-poaching operations, and some employees have been directly implicated.

 Rangers in and around the park have been pressured or blackmailed by poaching syndicates to provide intelligence on the whereabouts of rhinos and anti-poaching operations.

-In December 2012, Kruger started using a Seeker II drone against rhino poachers.
-The drone was loaned to the South African National Parks authority by its manufacturer Denel Dynamics, South Africa.
+In December 2012, Kruger started using a Seeker II drone against rhino poachers, which was loaned to the South African National Parks authority by its manufacturer Denel Dynamics, South Africa.

 In June 2019, a Helix surveillance aircraft system was deployed on night missions in the park, and apprehended half a dozen suspected poachers.

 Other threats to poachers include the dangerous nature of the park itself.
 In February 2018, a poacher was believed to have been trampled by elephants and then eaten by lions, leaving rangers to later find only a human skull and a pair of trousers, alongside a loaded hunting rifle.

 In December 2021, two accused poachers were arrested in the Kruger National Park's Skukuza after they were discovered in possession of unauthorized rifles and ammunition.